Editing a Switch Port

 - 1000-FULL-MASTER: This setting is similar to 1000-FULL but designates the port as the master in a master-slave configuration used when one device controls the timing of data transmission.

-Guard: When enabled, this option turns off a port if it
+Guard: When enabled, this option shuts down a port if it receives

-gets a Bridge Protocol Data Unit (BPDU) message preventing network
+a Bridge Protocol Data Unit (BPDU) message, preventing network loops.
+You can

 - STP Root Guard: STP Root Guard prevents a switch port from becoming a root port if it receives superior BPDUs, ensuring the designated root bridge remains the root.
 You can enable or disable this feature using the toggle.